srkobakian/sugarbag/README.md

 [![CRAN\_Status\_Badge](http://www.r-pkg.org/badges/version/sugarbag)](https://cran.r-project.org/package=sugarbag)
 [![Downloads](http://cranlogs.r-pkg.org/badges/sugarbag?color=brightgreen)](https://cran.r-project.org/package=sugarbag)

-The **sugarbag** package creates tesselated hexagon maps for visualising geo-spatial data.
+The **sugarbag** package creates tessellated hexagon maps for visualising geo-spatial data.
 Hexagons of equal size are positioned to best preserve relationships between individual areas and the closest focal point, and minimise distance from their actual location.
-This method allows all regions to be compared on the same visual scale, and provides an alternative to cartograms.
+This method provides an alternative to cartograms that allows all regions to be compared on the same visual scale.

 Maps containing regions with a few small and densely populated areas are extremely distorted in cartograms.
 An example of this is a population